openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 subject

-> OPTIONAL.
+> REQUIRED.
 Specifies the Subject Principal for whom the status has been updated.
   If this claim is not included, then the status change was applied to all subjects in the stream.
+If the event applies to the entire stream, the value of the `subject` field MUST be of format `opaque`, and its `id` value MUST be the unique ID of the stream.
+If the Transmitter does not support multiple streams, then the value of the `id` field MUST be the string "0".

+> Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.

+> Below is a non-normative example of a `stream-updated` event with a specific subject.

 ~~~ json
 {